SQL Server database mail is a critical component of good communication.

 go

-2. Permissions for the SMTP Server: Verify that the SQL Server instance has the necessary network access and permissions to send emails via the SMTP server.
-The SMTP server and SQL Server may need to have their firewalls or security settings set up in order to accomplish this.
+- Permissions for the SMTP Server: Verify that the SQL Server instance has the necessary network access and permissions to send emails via the SMTP server.
+The SMTP server and SQL Server may need to have their firewalls or security settings set up to accomplish this.

-3. SQL Server Agent: To use Database Mail, the SQL Server Agent service must be operating because it is used to queue and deliver emails.
-Make that the SQL Server Agent is operational and configured correctly.
+- SQL Server Agent: To use Database Mail, the SQL Server Agent service must be operating because it queues and delivers emails.
+Make sure the SQL Server Agent is operational and configured correctly.

-4. Database Mail Profile: Create a Database Mail profile to save the email configuration settings.
-To create and manage profiles, you require the “DatabaseMailUserRole” role.
+- Database Mail Profile: Create a Database Mail profile to save the email configuration settings.
+You require the “DatabaseMailUserRole” role to create and manage profiles.

-5. Profile setup: Set the SMTP server information, authentication preferences, and any other necessary setup choices for the Database Mail profile.
+- Profile setup: Set the SMTP server information, authentication preferences, and other necessary setup choices for the Database Mail profile.

-You may also like this article : DBCC SHRINKDATABASE: A Comprehensive Guide to Database Maintenance
+You may also like this article: DBCC SHRINKFILE: A Comprehensive Guide to Database Maintenance

 Step-By-Step Guide To Configuring SQL Server Database Mail

-Connect to the SQL instance where database mail configuration is to be done using the administrator credentials.
+Connect to the SQL instance where database mail configuration is done using the administrator credentials.

 Step 2: Turn on Database Mail:

-Expand Object Explorer & Right-click on the “Management” node and then select “Database Mail Configuration Manager”.
+Expand Object Explorer & Right-click on the “Management” node and select “Database Mail Configuration Manager”.

 Step 3: Configure Profile & account for database mail: